 Generally, a jury in a civil action will consist of eight (8) jurors.
 In most cases, the court will seat eight (8) prospective jurors in the jury box.
 The court will conduct the voir dire.
 The court uses a written questionnaire that requires prospective jurors to answer orally, a copy of which is posted on Judge Aenlle-Rocha's webpage.
 The parties may file any proposed case-specific voir dire questions for the court's consideration at least fourteen (14) days before the FPTC.
-If it considers the questions proper, the court will include them in the written questionnaire.
-At the conclusion of the court's voir dire, the parties may suggest additional questions for the court's consideration during a sidebar or recess outside the prospective jurors' presence.
-See Fed.
-R. Civ.
-P. 47.
+If it considers the questions proper, the court will pose the questions to the prospective jurors.

-Each side will have three (3) peremptory challenges in total regardless of the number of parties.
+Each side will have three (3) peremptory challenges.
 All challenges for cause shall be made at side bar or otherwise outside the prospective jurors' presence.
 The court will not necessarily accept a stipulation to a challenge for cause.
-Peremptory challenges shall be made from counsel table in the presence of the prospective jurors.
 After all challenges have been exercised or the parties accept the panel consecutively, the remaining jurors will be the jury.